qaiswardag/laravel_vue_directory_and_job_board_theme/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send me an e-mail.
+If you discover a security vulnerability, please send me an e-mail.

 ## License